Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Encourage Open Communication

-Create a safe space for open and honest communication.
+Create a safe space for open and honest .
 Let your teen know you're there to listen without judgment.
 Use "I" statements to express concern and ask open-ended questions like, "How are things going for you at school?" or "Can you tell me more about what's been bothering you?"
 This allows them to express their feelings freely.

 Limit Screen Time